comworkio/comwork-cloud-wiki/portainer.md

 # Portainer as a service

 Get your infrastructure to the next level using [portainer](https://www.portainer.io) on our cloud platform!

+Portainer will help you transform your comwork cloud instances as a real and modern CaaS[^1].

+[^1]: Container as a service

 ## Usecases

 Here is a non exhaustive list of portainer usecases we're enjoying the most:

-1. You can manage you other environments/instances with a portainer agent and list them like that:
+1. You can manage you other comwork cloud instances with a portainer edge agents and list them like that:

 ![portainer_manage_envs](./img/portainer_manage_envs.png)